johnthwong/housing-authority-scraper/README.md

 Once all the dependencies are installed, to run the scraper, run the following lines of code in Terminal/Powershell:
 ```

-python3 # this starts the python shell
+# this starts the python shell:
+python3

+# import sys package for the subsequent line of code:
 import sys

-sys.path.append(‘Users/john/Downloads’) # replace the file path with where the downloaded folder is located on your computer
+# replace the file path with where the downloaded folder is located on your computer:
+sys.path.append(‘/Users/john/Downloads’)

+# import the scrape function from the downloaded folder
 from housing-authority-scraper-main.ha_scrape_4 import scrape

-scrape(2021, 2022) # input any number of years you’d like to scrape
+# input the path to where geckodriver or WebDriver is installed and then input any number of years you’d like to scrape:
+scrape('/Users/john/geckodriver', 2021, 2022)
 ```

 Once run, the scraper will generate a .csv file with the requested data in your working directory.
 If you do not know where your working directory is, run the following lines of code to find out where the output file is stored.